-Overall, the TDC for the Special Deputy Liquidator represents a program that provides variable or performance-based compensation while also encouraging a continuation of the existing relationship.
-The TDC for the Special Deputy Liquidator, if performance objectives are achieved. is estimated to be \$1.030 million for 2013 (note, the Special Deputy Liquidator receives no employee benefits from Home; therefore, the base salary was adjusted by 25%).
+Overall, the TDC for the Special Deputy Liquidator represents a program that provides competitive base pay and a stay bonus that acknowledges Mr. Bengelsdorf's importance to the Liquidation and encourages a continuation of the existing relationship.
+His reduced performance based pay is Mr. Bengelsdorf's demonstration of his commitment to reduce the Liquidation's operating expenses.
+The TDC for the Special Deputy Liquidator is estimated to be \$805,000 for 2015 (which reflects the fact that the Special Deputy Liquidator receives no employee benefits from Home; therefore, the base salary was adjusted downward by 25%).